 In my experience, the “letting go” part is 80% of the work.
 I picture a monkey, grasping a banana that’s inside a little cage, unable to free himself of the cage because his little fist full of banana is now too large to come back out through the bars.
 Yip, that’s us.

-So, as you go about your coming days–driving, washing dishes, standing in line, waiting for sleep to overtake you–will you reflect on the following examples of “shifts” and determine if you are ready to make your next one:
+So, as you go about your coming days–driving, washing dishes, standing in line, waiting for sleep to overtake you–perhaps you will reflect on the following examples of “shifts” and determine if you are ready to make your next one:

-* Think about the difference between paying for the Backs and Hands of others to get our job done, and inspiring them to also volunteer their Minds and Hearts to our task?
-Enthusiasm.
+- Think about the difference between paying for the Backs and Hands of others to get our job done, and inspiring them to also volunteer their Minds and Hearts to our task?
 A Great Attitude.
 Flexibility.
 Creativity.
 These are things money cannot buy.

 Well….my biggest goal (shhh!) behind MathHacked–teaching kids their multiplication and division facts in a way they dig and that ignites their thinking capabilities–is to be part of an educational shift that is similar in scope to the shifts mentioned above.